 Benefits of Niche Marketing

 There are two primary benefits of niche marketing:

 Remember our adage on pricing: You make money when you buy not when you sell.
 Well I became a very savvy buyer --well able to spot bargains.
-Also, as word spread that I specialized in old woodworking tools, people with things to sell started seeking me out.
-At one point I was the largest old tool dealer in our state and I routinely bought tools that I could sell at markups of 200% to 300%.
+As word spread that I specialized in old woodworking tools, people with things to sell started seeking me out.
+At one point I was the largest old tool dealer in our state, and I routinely bought tools that I could sell at markups of 200% to 300%.

+It doesn't matter if your nice is brand new merchandise or vintage items.
 When you decide to specialize in a niche of any kind the first thing you want to do is become expert in that area.
 Learn and read everything you can about it.
 Study the history of the product.
-Get to know the companies that manufacturer the product and their distributors.
+Get to know the companies that manufacturer the product and their distributors or where you can source a supply of goods.
 The more you know the better you will be able to buy.

 The other benefit of niche marketing is selling.
-The very fact that you are selling in a narrow market segment means you will have less competition and therefore you can command higher margins.
+The very fact that you are selling in a narrow market segment means you will have less competition, and therefore you can command higher prices.
 The other factor is that people prefer to buy from someone who is knowledgeable.
-Terry Gibbs is one of the largest and most well-known sellers of antique toys on eBay.
-People seek him out for his knowledge and his integrity.
-Everyone knows that when Terry describes a toy in one of his auctions, the description is accurate, he doesn’t sell fakes or reproductions and he will stand behind everything he sells.

-The other selling advantage of niche marketing is the ability to accurately describe products in your auction descriptions.
-The added knowledge you have from being a specialist allows you to add more data and “insider” information that someone else can not.
-A potential bidder looking at your auction will have more confidence and perhaps bid more liberally than otherwise.
+The other selling advantage of niche marketing is the ability to accurately describe products in your listings.
+The added knowledge you have from being a specialist allows you to add more data and "insider" information that someone else can not.
+A potential bidder looking at your listing will have more confidence and perhaps bid more liberally than otherwise.